phlex-ruby/phlex/README.md

 Everyone interacting in Phlex codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/joeldrapper/phlex/blob/main/CODE_OF_CONDUCT.md).

+### Who uses Phlex?

+If you can share that your company uses Phlex in production, please open a PR to list it here.

 ### Sponsorship 💖

 Maintaining a library is a lot of work.
 If your company benefits from this work or is likely to benefit from it in the future, please consider [sponsorship](https://github.com/sponsors/joeldrapper).
 Phlex is actively developed and maintained by **[Joel Drapper](https://github.com/sponsors/joeldrapper)**.